 But on TikTok, you’re more likely to find folks at the complete opposite end of the spectrum, uploading content that’s entirely human and flawed and honest.
 TikTok memes, which are often centered around popular songs, challenges, and skits, allow users to express themselves in a way that feels genuine and relatable.
 If Instagram is where you have to be picture-perfect, then TikTok is where kids feel safe being normal and self-deprecating.
 You can post videos about how you failed a math test, how you’re horrible at cooking, or why you can’t get a date.
 Instead of being sad, though, the videos are funny and relatable — incorporating music, movie dialogue, and even other TikToks.
 Humor helps kids identify with each other instead of judge each other — something almost revolutionary when it comes to social media engagement for this generation.

 Telling Stories With TikTok Memes

-The world of TikTok is immersive, and it can be confusing at first to be presented with a never-ending onslaught of these short-burst videos.
+The TikTok generation is immersive, and it can be confusing at first to be presented with a never-ending onslaught of these short-burst videos.
 These short-burst videos often take the form of Gen Z memes, which can range from dance challenges to lip-syncs to funny skits.
 Once you realize that most videos follow a pattern, the real fun begins.
 It’s also when TikTok’s relation to meme culture kicks into overdrive — everyone starts riffing on a single meme format and recording their own versions of it.
 There are hundreds of these kinds of videos, but this compilation does a great job of showcasing several takes on the same idea:

 The results are often hilarious, and I’ve found myself laughing out loud to TikTok videos while riding home on the train more than I’d care to admit.
 Once you learn a format, you get excited when you discover new variations.
 You’re in on the joke — all through short, self-made TikTok memes and videos that are creative, interesting, and funny.